Cordarrelle Patterson Player Prop Bets for NFL Week 10 | Atlanta vs. Dallas 11/14/2021

 Recent Performances

-- Over his last three games, Patterson has rushed for 105 yards (35.0 per game) on 32 carries with one touchdown.
+- Over his last three games, Patterson has rushed for 105 yards on 32 carries (35.0 ypg), with one touchdown.

 Patterson's Atlanta Teammates